-It’s a known fact that extroverts and introverts can’t really get along, but that may depend on factors such as environment, personal background, conversational skills, etc. Here are a few heads up for extroverts who must be aware of these 15 Extroverted Behaviors That Annoy An Introvert The Most.
+It’s a known fact that extroverts and introverts don’t really get along, but that may depend on factors such as environment, personal background, conversational skills, etc. Here are a few heads up for extroverts who should be aware of these extrovert behaviors that can easily annoy introverts.

 But without further ado, let’s educate our counterparts as to how they need to approach us just so they don’t go ruining our perfect day.

-Here are 15 Extroverted Behaviors That Annoy Introverts The Most:
+Here Are 15 Extrovert Behaviors That Annoy Introverts The Most:

 15. The Assumption That Everyone Should Be Extroverted